richardelchaar/Employee-Attrition-MLOps/docs/architecture.md

-# Architecture Documentation
+# System Architecture

-This document provides detailed architectural diagrams and explanations for the Employee Attrition MLOps project.
+This document describes the architecture of the Employee Attrition MLOps system.

 ## System Overview